Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 The Panthers declined to comment, citing NHL Commissioner Gary Bettman’s plans to meet with Quenneville.
 Cheveldayoff said he shared everything he knows with Jenner & Block for its report.

-“Further, I look forward to my discussion with Commissioner Bettman at the soonest possible date to continue to cooperate fully with the National Hockey League,” Cheveldayoff said in a statement provided by the Jets to AP.
+“Further, I look forward to my discussion with Commissioner Bettman at the soonest possible date to continue to cooperate fully with the National Hockey League,” Cheveldayoff said in a statement provided by the Jets to The Associated Press.
 “I will reserve any further comment until after that conversation has been conducted.”

+Quenneville was on the ice with the Panthers for their game-day morning skate Wednesday.
+The Panthers had a media session scheduled later, with Quenneville expected to attend.

 The Blackhawks hired Jenner & Block to conduct what they called an independent review in response to two lawsuits filed against the franchise: one by a player identified as John Doe alleging sexual assault by then-assistant coach Brad Aldrich in 2010 and another filed by a former student whom Aldrich was convicted of assaulting in Michigan.